 The Ethical sourcing policy is owned by the Director of Group HR.
 The policy and the Supplier code of conduct are subject to review and revision on an ongoing basis.
-A formal review of the policy and the standards will be carried out at a minimum once every three years by the SCSC.
+A formal review of the policy and the Supplier code of conduct will be carried out at a minimum once every three years by the SCSC.